jonburdon/race-hub/README.md

 | default_country = CountryField | blank_label='Country', null=True, blank=True |

 **Athlete Profile model**

+Used to store Athlete information.
+This is not passed to Stripe.

 | Key in db | Field Type | Validation |
 |---|---|---|